jeremytammik/tbc/a/1822_placing_monitor.md

 He made use of them to implement a family instance placement monitor that could not be achieved using the pure documented Revit API alone.

-After publication, he perfected it by elegantly combining the Revit API with additional .NET timer and multi-threading functionality in a novel fashion seldom seen in a Revit add-in.
+After the initial publication, he perfected it by elegantly combining the Revit API with additional .NET timer and multi-threading functionality in a novel fashion seldom seen in a Revit add-in.

 Let's return to the original question and start fresh from there: